michaelballantyne/hosted-minikanren/demos/icfp2024/README.md

 [A Racket-language SQLite database library](./facts.rkt).
 This is used for the flights database examples in the paper, but is useful generally.

-[A Racket-language flights database](./flights-db.rkt).
-This is used for the FFI-host interop examples in the paper.
-The FFI examples themselves are in `paper-code.rkt`

-[A trivial "demonstration-purposes" compiler](./minikanren-spec-compiler.rkt).
-For illustrating the language implementation code examples from the paper itself.
+[A small "demonstration-purposes" compiler](./demo-compiler.rkt).
+For illustrating the language implementation code examples from the paper itself, but omitting the compiler optimizations.

-[Tests for the "demonstration-purposes" compiler](./test-compiler.rkt).
+[Tests for the "demonstration-purposes" compiler](./demo-compiler-tests.rkt).
 Tests specifically for the aforementioned demonstration compiler.

 [A `matche` implementation corresponding to that from the paper](../../racket-matche.rkt) The `matche` examples themselves are in `paper-code.kt`

 ## Compiler implementation correspondence

-Code snippets not otherwise mentioned here are as described above.
-The demonstration compiler implements the architecture for realizing compiled, extensible multi-language DSLs in a single file.
-The code snippets mentioned below are in the `minikanren-spec-compiler.rkt` file.
-The code snippets correspond to the real implementation as follows:
+The [demo compiler](./demo-compiler.rkt) implements the architecture for realizing compiled, extensible multi-language DSLs in a single file, but omits the compiler optimizations.
+It corresponds directly to the snippets shown in the paper.
+The locations of the equivalent code in the full, optimizing implementation of the compiler are as follows:

 ## Section 2.1